fightingentropy/entropy/src/app/posts/high-trust-societies.md

 From a young age, people develop generalized trust (a baseline sense of whether others are trustworthy) through their experiences.
 Positive personal interactions accumulate to raise one's inclination to trust strangers, whereas traumatic experiences can scar individuals with mistrust [pewresearch.org](https://www.pewresearch.org/2025/05/08/americans-trust-in-one-another/).

 Psychologically, trust involves risk and vulnerability: the trustor must suspend fear of betrayal.
-This decision is often guided by social heuristics and emotions rather than pure calculation [en.wikipedia.org](https://en.wikipedia.org/wiki/Trust_(social_science)).
+This decision is often guided by social heuristics and emotions rather than pure calculation.
 For instance, empathy and a sense of shared identity can lead someone to trust another instinctively.

 High trust societies typically nurture these pro-trust dispositions.
 Studies find that people who grow up in secure, fair environments become more trusting adults [pewresearch.org](https://www.pewresearch.org/2025/05/08/americans-trust-in-one-another/).
 Conversely, if one frequently witnesses cheating, discrimination, or lawlessness, one learns to be cautious ("you can't be too careful").